Policies & action

 Policy overview

-Saudi Arabia has not implemented any policies that would substantially bring down its emissions and reduce its reliance on fossil fuels.
+Saudi Arabia has done little to decarbonise its economy.
 We expect its emissions to rise to 800–830 MtCO2e in 2030, a 15–19% increase from 2021 levels.
 It remains difficult to assess whether Saudi Arabia’s current policies reach its NDC target, given the significant uncertainties around its target (see details in the Assumptions section).

 Saudi Arabia’s “Vision 2030” aims to diversify its economy beyond oil, which accounted for around two thirds of total budget revenues in 2022.
-However, the government clearly has no intention to phase out fossil fuels and plans to increase oil production capacity.
-Instead of taking action to reduce emissions from fossil fuels, Saudi Arabia is betting on carbon capture and storage (CCS) technologies as a smokescreen to continue expanding oil and gas production.
+However, the government clearly has no intention to phase out fossil fuels.
+Saudi Arabia is betting on carbon capture and storage (CCS) technologies as a smokescreen to continue expanding oil and gas production.

 Carbon crediting schemes